 Each list may be exported.
 At the right hand side of the page, just above each list, is a selection to “Export (csv)” or “Export (tab).”
 Make a selection and follow the instructions in the dialogue box.

 To be included on the “Voluntary Plan Holders” list, add the company information through the Bid Express website.
 Select the desired letting and then select the proposal of interest.
 In the “Also Available” box on the right side of the page, select “Plan Holders/Eligible Bidders.”
 Scroll down to the top of the “Voluntary Plan Holders” list, choose the “Add” button on the left side of the page and enter the information in the dialogue box.
 Bid Express subscribers who login prior to accessing this function will have many of the data fields pre-populated with their company information.

 Questions and addendums

-When a proposal has been advertised for bid, all questions must be directed to the Office of Contracts though the Q&A feature on the Bid Express website.
+When a proposal has been advertised for bid, all questions must be directed to the Contracts Bureau though the Q&A feature on the Bid Express website.
 To ask a question or view submitted Questions and Answers go to the individual proposal and click on ‘Questions and Answer’ in the ‘Also Available’ box.”

 Between the time of advertisement and letting date, it is sometimes necessary to issue an addendum to correct or modify the contract documents.
 Addendums are posted on the Bid Express website.
 The contractor is responsible to check if any addendums have been issued for a proposal.
 The bid may not be read if all addendums issued have not been acknowledged.